wajahathassan64/RickAndMorty/README.md

 # Rick and Morty iOS App
+# Overview
-This repository contains an iOS application developed as part of a take-home test to demonstrate proficiency in Swift and iOS development.
-The app interacts with the Rick and Morty API to retrieve and display a list of characters, complete with pagination and filtering functionality.
+This iOS application was built as part of a take-home test, designed to interact with the Rick and Morty API.
+It fetches a list of characters and displays them in a paginated list.
+The app demonstrates clean code practices, modular architecture, and scalability, aligning with the concept of a "Super App," where different teams own and manage various features or mini-apps independently.